Project-OpenBytes/portex/docs/source/schema/type_reference.rst

    .
    ├── geometry
+   │   ├── Vector2D.yaml
-   │   └── Vector2D.yaml
+   │   └── Vector3D.yaml
    └── ROOT.yaml    # the ROOT.yaml file is used to indicate the root of the schema package.

-Here is how the ``Vector2D`` type is referenced:
+Here is how the ``Vector2D`` and ``Vector3D`` are imported:

 .. code:: yaml

    ---
+   imports:
-   repo: https://github.com/Project-OpenBytes/standard  # Use "repo" parameter to indicate the repo url
+       repo: https://github.com/Project-OpenBytes/standard@v1.0.0  # Use "<url>@<rev>" format to
+                                                                   # point out where the source code
+                                                                   # comes from.
+       types:
+         - name: geometry.Vector2D                                 # Use "dot grammar" to point out
+                                                                   # the type defined in
+                                                                   # "geometry/Vector2D.yaml" needs
+                                                                   # to be imported to this file.
+         - name: geometry.Vector3D
-   version: v1.0.0                                      # Use "version" parameter to indicate the revision
+           alias: Vector3D                                         # Use "alias" field to rename the
+                                                                   # imported type. "alias" will
+                                                                   # replace the origin name as the
+                                                                   # unique identifier.
+Which means
+                                                                   # "geometry.Vector3D" will be
+                                                                   # treated as illegal name.
+Only
+                                                                   # "Vector3D" can be used for
+                                                                   # referencing the imported type.

    type: record
    fields:
-     - name: point1
+     - name: point2d
-       type: geometry.Vector2D                          # Use "dot grammar" to reuse the pre-defined type
+       type: geometry.Vector2D       # Use the "name" defined in the "imports" field to reuse
+                                     # the pre-defined type.

-     - name: point2
+     - name: point3d
-       type: geometry.Vector2D
+       type: Vector3D                # Use the "alias" defined in the "imports" field to reuse
+                                     # the pre-defined type.